 COVID has had a big economic impact.
-This is reflected in this year’s focus for Financial Literacy Month – helping Canadians learn how to manage their finances in challenging times.
+That’s why this year’s focus for Financial Literacy Month is helping Canadians learn how to manage their finances in challenging times.

 The Financial Consumer Agency of Canada provides tips and tools to help.